TheHien04/Heart-Diease-/README.md

 ### **Domain 3 – Blood Pressure vs Heart Disease**
 - **Goal:** Assess how blood pressure impacts disease likelihood.
-- **Key Insight:** Hypertension (high BP) is strongly associated with higher heart disease incidence.
-Elevated BP damages arterial walls over time, increasing cardiac stress.
+- **Key Insight:**
+  Patients with elevated or high blood pressure are significantly more likely to develop heart disease.
+  Chronic hypertension contributes to arterial damage and cardiac hypertrophy, creating a pathway to failure if unmanaged.
+  This finding highlights the importance of **regular BP monitoring** and **early treatment** in preve
 - **Dashboard:**
 ![Domain 3](Image/Domain%203.png)